 The basic ingredients for Ghanaian-style jollof rice include jasmine or basmati rice, fresh tomatoes, tomato paste, onions, ginger, and chili peppers.
 Other ingredients that can be used include red bell peppers, garlic, thyme, bay leaves, nutmeg, chicken bouillon cubes (usually Maggi), and chicken broth.
 Traditionally Ghanaian jollof is cooked with meat in the rice rather than as a side dish.
 Chicken is the meat that is often added to the dish but seafood such as shrimp is also common.
 Fresh or frozen mixed vegetables can also be added to the rice.

-To make jollof rice, start by soaking 2 cups of basmati or jasmine rice in water for about 1 hour.
+To make jollof rice, start by soaking 2 cups of jasmine rice in water for about 1 hour; if using basmati rice, skip this step.
 Chop 2 large fresh tomatoes (hot house or vine-ripened tomatoes), 1 large red bell pepper, and 1 large onion.
 In a blender, blend the tomatoes, bell pepper, 1/2 of the onions, 3 cloves of garlic, 2 teaspoons of grated ginger, 4 tablespoons of canned tomato paste, 1 scotch bonnet pepper (seed the pepper for a less spicy dish), and 1 cup of chicken broth.

 Chop 1 chicken breast into cubes.
 Heat 1 tablespoon of vegetable or canola oil in a non-stick pot over medium heat.
 Season the chicken breasts with 1 tablespoon of curry powder (optional) and 1 teaspoon of salt.
 Add the chicken breasts to the pot and cook for about 5 minutes or until the meat is browned/sealed on all sides.
 Remove the chicken breasts from the pot and set aside on a plate.
 Add the remaining onions to the pot plus 1 teaspoon of ground nutmeg and 1 crushed/crumbled chicken bouillon cube (or 4 Maggi cubes), cook until fragrant (about 3 minutes).